judka-uriel/uriel-book/uriel_en.md

-Afghanistan, so now they started the same kind of war in Ukraine, despite the fact that the Soviet army was much stronger back then, and their opponent much weaker, yet they still became bogged down in Afghanistan, which led to the collapse of the empire. -->  The Soviet empire was held together primarily by Jews and Ukrainians.  <!-- Russian slaves themselves could not devise anything new. -->  And many achievements in science and technology were attained thanks to passionate representatives of the Jewish and Ukrainian people.
+Afghanistan, so now they started the same kind of war in Ukraine, despite the fact that the Soviet army was much stronger back then, and their opponent much weaker, yet they still became bogged down in Afghanistan, which led to the collapse of the empire. -->  The Soviet empire was sustained primarily by Jews and Ukrainians.
+And many achievements in science and technology were attained thanks to passionate representatives of the Jewish and Ukrainian people.
 <!-- The rulers of the empire were also predominantly Ukrainians and Jews,
 and there were no purely Russian ones among them. --> And today Russia has the ability to attack Ukraine with impunity only because